An NLO-Matched Initial and Final State Parton Shower on a GPU: Computational Improvements

 \subsection{Partitioning of the Event Record List}

-As we discussed above and in \cite{seymour-algorithm-2024}, events that had finished showering had to wait for the unfinished events to shower, resulting in many unused GPU computations.
+As we discussed above and in \cite{seymour-algorithm-2024}, events that have finished showering have to wait for the unfinished events to shower, resulting in many unused GPU computations.
 However, the time taken to shower the LEP events considered in \cite{seymour-algorithm-2024} was small (1,000,000 events is 0.5s), and any optimisation methods added more time.
 On the other hand, the time taken to shower LHC events is of the order of minutes (which we will discuss in the following section), and we can add some time to implement optimisation tricks, as it would form a smaller fraction of the operating time.
 To allow completed events to free up threads so new events can be started, we have employed a technique we call partitioning.
 At some point during event processing, we reorder the list of events into events with finished and unfinished showers.
 Then, we run our GPU kernels with the kernel size set to the number of unfinished events, ensuring the GPU performs calculations only for those events.
+This procedure reduces the number of wasted computations.
+For example, consider a GPU with around $2,500$ cores generating $N_{EV} \sim 1,000,000$ events.
+To handle this size, the GPU performs the simulation in $400$ batches (to a first approximation, the use of warps and latency hiding features prevents this from scaling linearly).
+Without partitioning, after half the events have finished the showering stage, the GPU will have half of the calculation cycles being wasted, waiting for the other half.
+Moving the events around and making the GPU only work with $200$ useful batches cuts down on the execution time, as well as the total energy consumed.
+The number of batches is further reduced by repeated partitionings.
 This algorithm is illustrated in Figure~\ref{fig:partitioning}.
-As a first attempt, we did this after $1/2, \, 1/4, \, 1/8 \ldots$ unfinished events were left, or until only 10 unfinished events were left.
+As a simple first attempt, we do this after $1/2, \, 1/4, \, 1/8 \ldots$ of the events remain unfinished.